-- 3. LCA file (if possible, given the tool) - 4.
-Any other LEED documentation (e.g., write-up detailing impact reduction strategies)
+- 8. Suggested results breakdown: by building assembly (eg exterior walls), material type, life cycle stage, etc. - 2.
+LCA file (if possible, given the tool) - 3.
+Any other LEED documentation (e.g. write-up detailing impact reduction strategies)

-6 | GLOSSARY
+06 | GLOSSARY

-Bill of Materials: A summary of the estimated quantity of materials required to construct the building, which does not typically include waste material which is a by-product of construction.
+Bill of Materials: A summary of the estimated quantity of materials required to construct the building, not including waste material which are a by-product of construction.